Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 gpt2-concat-guten-rarity-all-end-2p5k:
 - guten sorted by rarity all, only cutting the most frequent cut of the most successful result

+gpt2-concat-cbt-rarity-all-end-p5k:
+- cbt sorted by rarity all, only cutting the average of most frequent cut of the two most successful result

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh